 Mode of study

-Students spend up to three months on placement with an appropriate organisation, which may be a pharmaceutical or medical device company, a public agency, a research centre or an international organisation.
+- EC505: Minor Dissertation - Students spend up 8-12 weeks on placement with an appropriate health economics organisation, which may be a pharmaceutical or medical device company, a public agency, a research centre or an international organisation.
 The internship allows the student to apply the theories and techniques learned in the taught modules.

 Why Choose This Course?

-Each student completes a 12-week placement with a company, a government agency or with a suitable health economics researcher.
-Placements have been organized in major pharmaceutical companies such as Novartis and GlaxoSmithKline, in government agencies such as the Health Services Executive and with leading research centres such as the Irish Centre for Social Gerontology at NUI Galway.
+Each student completes a 8-12-week placement with a company, a government agency or a health research agency.
+Placements have previously been organized in major pharmaceutical and medical device companies, in agencies such as the Health Service Executive, the Health Information and Quality Authority, and the National Centre for Pharmacoeconomics and with leading research centres at NUI Galway and beyond.

 Who is Suited to this course?